Time Travel Roundup

 Ultimately, a the time travel in a story works how the writer wants it to, but what makes a time travel story good is consistency in their set rules, and the ability of the writer to use those rules to tell a compelling story.

-E.g. The backwards travel of Tenet is interesting for sure, but is it necessarily as compelling as something like The Time Traveller’s wife; where the protagonist lives with a debilitating genetic disease that causes him to randomly jump into the past and back for unpredictable durations.
-Both have consistent rules, and the threat of a temporal cold war is thrilling and great trailer-bait, but the threat to a mans life of being thrust into unpredictable environments with no warning or preparation ultimately ends up being the most compelling story, at least to me.
+E.g. The backwards travel of Tenet is interesting for sure, but is it necessarily as compelling as something like The Time Traveller’s wife; where the protagonist lives with a debilitating genetic disease that causes him to randomly time travel unpredictably.
+Both have consistent rules, and the concept of a temporal cold war is thrilling and great trailer-bait, but the threat to a mans life of being thrust into unpredictable environments with no warning or preparation ultimately ends up being the more compelling story, at least to me.